rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

        - `private` The phone number should be used in a private context.
        - `work` The phone number should be used in a professional context

-- online: OnlineInformation[] (optional).
+- online: Resource[] (optional).
-  An array of OnlineInformation objects where the values are URIs or usernames associated with the card for online services.
+  An array of Resource objects where the values are URIs or usernames associated with the card for online services.
   Types are:
   - `uri` The value is a URI, e.g. a website link.
   - `username` The value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 - preferredContactMethod: String (optional)
   Defines the preferred contact method.
-The value MUST be the property name of one of the OnlineInformation lists: `emails`, `phones`, `online`, `other`.
+The value MUST be the property name of one of the Resource lists: `emails`, `phones`, `online`, `other`.
 - addresses: Address[] (optional).
   An array of Address objects, containing physical locations.
 - personalInfo: PersonalInformation[] (optional).